 Day 1: Relaxing on the beach and snorkeling

 Day one is all about soaking up the paradise of Playa del Carmen.
-Start early and stroll along the beach after breakfast.
+Start early (places are usually super busy after 10 am) and stroll along the beach after breakfast.
 Remember to take your camera to snap pictures of the picturesque landscapes.

 Activity 1: Enjoying Yucatan’s best beaches